 Below are some common questions and methods for managing your team each season.

 How do I add players to my team roster online?

 Log in to your Player Page > Manage Team > Invite Players.

 Easily add or invite teammates to your roster via email, Facebook, a team invite link, or using previous season rosters.

 Captains can also remove players or revoke invites they may have already sent.

-Only Captains can manage/add players.
+Please note: Only Captains can invite and manage players.

 What are the best ways to keep track of my players?

 Log in to your Player Page > Manage Team > You will see your entire roster